As a highly sensitive introvert and INFJ, I had to learn to connect to my own body and emotions in order to heal my depression.

 My INFJ Battle With Depression

 Let me start off by saying that depression is different for everyone, just like the healing process is.
-Even if you share the same personality type, your experience may be different from mine.
+Even if you’re an introvert or share the same personality type as me, your experience may be different from mine (and that’s okay).

-I’ve been going to therapy for a little over a year now.
-It took me more than six months to gain enough trust in my nurse and psychologist to open up… a little.
+I’ve been going to therapy for over a year now.
+It took me more than six months to gain enough trust in my nurse and psychologist to open up… even just a little.
 At first, I couldn’t speak about how I felt, and even when asked directly, I could only talk about how others felt.
 Instead of telling the nurse about me, I gave her all the details of my observations of other people, because that was all I knew.
-I didn’t know how I should or could feel, being too much in tune with other people’s emotions but completely dissociated from my own.
+I didn’t know how I should or could feel, being so in tune with other people’s emotions (which is typical for highly sensitive introverts and INFJs) but completely detached from my own.

 This was a problem I’d struggled with for most of my life.
 I was stuck, not knowing whose emotions I was feeling: mine or those of everyone around me.
 Before therapy, I spiraled downward into a mayhem of emotions until it got so bad that I shut down completely and couldn’t feel a single thing anymore.
 Nothing got through to me, nothing could move me — and that’s a scary place to be, especially for an INFJ who is used to feeling so much.